Program Management

 Introducing OER Day

 In January 2019 I started contacting all the recipients to schedule their presentations to the university.
 I gave them the opportunity to present at OER Day, a new event scheduled for the week before Open Ed week, or to present in a brown bag style session.
 Most chose to present as part of OER Day.
-Amy Hofer the Oregon Tech bookstore manager with whom I had developed a relationship were also scheduled to speak.
+Amy Hofer and the Oregon Tech bookstore manager with whom I had developed a relationship were also scheduled to speak.
 We scheduled a room in the library and one at the Portland branch campus, and used Skype to connect the sessions and allow people off-campus to join.
 This was a fortuitous choice as both campuses were closed or delayed because of snow on the day of the presentations.
 Overall there were 8 presentations from incentive recipients and two others.
 Although the presentations shifted to a virtual session, attendance was good.
 After OER Day, the Open Education and Textbook Affordability at Oregon Tech website was created to show the program data and share the presentations.

 To promote the 2019 incentive program, we chose to launch the application for the 2019 incentives during OER Day.
 Additionally, we were able to schedule brown bag sessions prior to the application deadline to help drum up more support and awareness of the program and successful faculty projects.
 For these sessions, the library supplied desserts on-site and a Skype link for those not at the main campus.